LiBuchauer/libuchauer.github.io/index.md

 ### News
 __Dec 12th 2023__
 We are currently looking to recruit an MD thesis student for a project on infection diagnostics based on host immune response data.
-Please check out the corresponding [project description](https://libuchauer.github.io/MD23)!
+Please check out the [Join us](https://libuchauer.github.io/join) page!

 __Dec 1st 2023__
 We welcome our new PhD student [Liliia](https://libuchauer.github.io/team) to the lab!
 Great to have you with us :)